pgEdge/pgedge-helm/docs/usage/adding_nodes.md

 This chart supports two methods for adding new nodes to an existing installation:

-1. Using spock to add a node via logical replication
+1. Using Spock to add a node via logical replication
 2. Using CloudNativePG to add a node via [bootstrap](https://cloudnative-pg.io/documentation/1.18/bootstrap/)

 ## Adding a node via spock